-Recent Employment Situation reports also highlight the degree to which the pandemic has had sector-specific employment effects.
-Over 8 million jobs in the leisure and hospitality industry were lost in March and April of 2020, with only half being recovered from May to December (Figure 6).
+Data from Employment Situation reports also highlight the degree to which the pandemic has had sector-specific employment effects.
+Over 8 million jobs in the leisure and hospitality industry were lost in March and April of 2020, with only half being recovered from May to December, and with modest additional gains through the second quarter of 2021 (Figure 7).
 The same is true for the nearly 3 million jobs lost in the education and health services industries and 3.4 million jobs lost in trade, transportation, and utilities.
-As of March 2021 and despite further gains, these sectors continue to be hindered by the pandemic.

-7 We believe the impact was actually even larger, when correcting for a misclassification of workers in the BLS reports.
+&lt;sup>7 We believe the impact was actually even larger, when correcting for a misclassification of workers in the BLS reports.
 The decline from April to May would have been from 19.5 percent to 16.4 percent, a drop of 3.1 percentage points.